 - School House Inn Bed & Breakfast—818 Tombstone Canyon, Bisbee, AZ 85603

-The Eldorado suites has one or two-bedroom suites with the comforts of home.
+The Eldorado suites have one or two-bedroom suites with the comforts of home.
 It was built in 1914 as housing for miners and their families.
-This is a condo-style hotel with large, remodeled apartments and it’s one of the few hotels in historic Bisbee with onsite parking.
+This is a condo-style hotel with large, remodeled apartments, and it’s one of the few hotels in historic Bisbee with onsite parking.